Alpentech Resume - 40th Year Qualifications

 2009 Wolf Mountain Resort, Utah, Mountain Coaster survey

-2007 Mountain Coaster, survey and technical assistance, Wolf Mountain, Utah
+2007 Mountain Coaster, survey and technical assistance, Nordic Valley, Utah

 2007 Snowflex, Alpine Slide site location, Liberty University, Lynchburg VA